 Retro Review: “Hook” (SEGA CD)

-So to mark the occasion, we’re going to review a shitty licensed game from the early 90s.
-I asked around The Splintering’s staff for a someone to review a copy of Hook, and this is the best we came up with.
+So to mark the occasion, we’re going to review a Peter Pan-related game from the early 90s.
+I asked around The Splintering’s staff for a someone to review a copy of Hook, based on a previous movie featuring live-action interpretation of the characters.
+This is the best we came up with.

 Return to Never-Neverland

-It’s hard to believe that it’s already been nearly 24 years since Fox premiered the first episode of Peter Pan & the Pirates, and what a run it had!
+It’s hard to believe that it’s already been nearly three decades since Fox premiered the first episode of Peter Pan & the Pirates, and what a run it had!
 Tim Curry’s voice work as Captain Hook was nothing short of incredib…

 Oh wait, this review is about Hook, isn’t it?
 Dammit.
 You know, Peter Pan & the Pirates was a good show, though.
 Maybe there is a game based on that?
 Hurm…